Creating Website Content

 1. Go to Inventory > Product Catalog.

-Pricing can be always be hidden if the website does not allow any customers to log in and the Only show prices when customer logs in option is enabled for all items.
+Pricing can always be hidden if the website does not allow any customers to log in and the Only show prices when customer logs in option is enabled for all items.

 Multiple Unit-of-Measure Options

 EBMS allows the user to sell a product using multiple units of measure.
-Click on the Count tab of an inventory record.
-Open the unit-of-measure properties.
-Click on the Website tab of the unit-of-measure dialog as shown below:
+Click on the product record Count tab and click the Unit of Measure Properties button on the right side of the page.

 Promotional Pricing and Volume Discounts